Babilinx/stock-linux/README.md

-Check eht [wiki](https://github.com/Babilinx/stock-linux/wiki) for more.
+Check the [wiki](https://github.com/Babilinx/stock-linux/wiki) for more.